GritP/DeployMLModel/model_card.md

 # Model Card

-For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-This classification model is trained on 1994 Census Bureau data from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/20/census+income).
+This <b>classification model</b> is trained on 1994 Census Bureau data from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/20/census+income).
 Its aim is to predict whether an individual's yearly income exceeded $50,000 based on the following demographic and socio-economic information:
 - sex
 - race
 - marital status